 “What do you know about Captain Baggs?”

 “I don’t know him personally.
-The 7th is a minority precinct, JohnT, mostly African Americans and Latinos.
+The 7th is a minority precinct, mostly African Americans and Latinos.
 The staff here reflects that.
 Still, the Department’s diversity initiatives resulted in some white officers posting here, which includes Captain Baggs.
 Why do you ask?
 Has Baggs acted in an unprofessional way?”

 “We interrupted Captain Baggs and four other officers attempting an illegal strip search of our client,” Ronnie said.